tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 % ending the section with a suggestion on how the proposed algorithm can be useful beyond envelope detection, by identifying the approximate locations of the pseudo-cycles in a quasi-periodic wave.

 Our problem is to derive a measure of the average curvature of a discrete curve from its oscillations in the vertical axis.

+that would , in the sense that pulse's amplitude $ \lvert w_j \lvert $, now mapped to the ordinates of a point, and a pulse's length, approximately equivalent to the horizontal distance between two consecutive points in the geometrical interpretation would define, on average, a square.